Why small businesses should do market research

 1. Speak to your customers

-A great way to start is by talking to your customers and some potential ones.
+A great way to start is by talking to your customers.
 Commonly referred to in marketing as qualitative research, you’ll be able to build up a picture of what’s important and challenging for them, and identify trends and areas of commonality.
 Doing this first before anything else can set you up for larger, broader quantitative research which we come on to next.

 Understanding their view on your service levels, product range and price points is extremely insightful.
 In addition, finding out ways you could improve, what they love and equally what they hate is crucial.
 Read more on why customer experience must be a priority.